France School Calendar

 Academics

-San Diego Unified School District (SDUSD) provides a diverse academic program designed to meet the needs of its students, from elementary through high school.
+The San Diego Unified School District (SDUSD) provides a diverse academic program designed to meet the needs of its students, from elementary through high school.
 The district emphasizes a strong foundation in core subjects, including English, math, science, and social studies, while also offering a range of elective courses that promote creativity and practical skills, such as art, music, technology, and physical education.

 • Academic Calendars